 It has to be said that the town of Saint Avit Senieur is yet another beautiful little place in the heart of the Dordogne countryside, the road leading into the centre lined with an overflowing tsunami of red trumpet flowers.
 These plants, so reminiscent of bind weed, appear everywhere in the region but it seems the majority are here.
 And the bees love them.

 As we walked by the flowers, the buzzing was almost deafening as each little fur bellied bee took its share of nectar to be turned into honey back at the hive.
-It was truly a beautiful blast of buzzing, though I reckon Susanne and Rafi would have run away very quickly.
+It was truly a beautiful blast of buzzing, though I reckon Sophie and Tom would have run away very quickly.

 Which reminds me…when I went for a swim the other day, carefully keeping my mouth closed to avoid swallowing any of the thousands of insects adrift on the surface of the pool, a wasp kept bothering my head, the only part of me above water.
 No matter how many times I dived beneath the surface, it was always there, waiting for me.
 How do they do that?
 For creatures of very little brains, they show some incredible feats of thought sometimes.